 On their website they announced that, “We are temporarily not offering quotes for Solar, Energy Storage, Fencing and HVAC at this time.
 Please check back in the near future as our state begins to re-open businesses to the public.
 We look forward to fulfilling your Solar, Energy Storage, Fencing and HVAC needs in the future.
 WE ARE STILL OPEN FOR YOUR ROOFING NEEDS.”

-PetersonDean, as one of the leading solar companies in the US, had secured financing and supply partnerships with national solar companies like Sunnova, Enphase, and SunPower to take advantage of the new solar regulations.
+PetersonDean, as one of the leading solar companies in the US, had secured financing and supply partnerships with national solar companies like Sunnova, Enphase, and SunPower.
+These partnerships help take advantage of the new solar regulations.
 Although PetersenDean’s business will continue to function as it goes through its corporate restructuring, their future partnership structure and relationship is unknown.
 PetersenDean highly touts its partnership with Enphase to deliver world-class solar and storage solutions for new homes.
-Their partnership to provide Enphase solar microinverters, battery storage, and energy management could be in jeopardy since they are not currently taking on new customers.
+Their partnership to provide Enphase solar microinverters, battery storage, and energy management could be in jeopardy.
+Since they are not currently taking on new customers.